Elle Macpherson: Fashion Star

-Macpherson hosts and executive produces NBC's reality competition series Fashion Star.
+Macpherson hosts and executive produces NBC's reality competition series, Fashion Star.
 The series gives 14 unknown designers, mentored by celebrities such as Jessica Simpson, Nicole Richie, and John Varvatos, the chance to launch their collections in three of America's largest clothing retailers, including Macy's, H&M, and Saks Fifth Avenue.
 Its first season was sold to 75 countries.

 Extortion attempt

 According to a police statement reproduced online, between 11 and 22 July 1997 William Ryan Holt and Michael Mischler broke into Macpherson's Los Angeles home while she was away on business in Chicago.
 They stole an estimated $100,000 worth of jewellery, $6,000 in cash, and several photographs.
 The two were arrested on 4 August 1997.
 Mischler, 29, pleaded guilty to one count of attempted extortion and one count of burglary.
 He received a six-year and eight-month prison sentence.
-Holt, 26, a former US Air Force enlisted man and a military-justice convict out on parole, pleaded guilty to one count of extortion, and was sentenced to a year in prison.
+Holt, 26, a former US Air Force enlisted man and a military-justice convict out on parole, pleaded guilty to one count of extortion and was sentenced to a year in prison.

 Personal life

 Macpherson dated Billy Joel during the early 1980s.
 Joel has said that the songs "This Night" and "And So It Goes" were written about his relationship with Macpherson.
 Macpherson is also believed to be at least part of the inspiration for Joel's track "Uptown Girl".

 Macpherson met French fashion photographer Gilles Bensimon in 1984 on a photo session for Elle magazine.
-They wed in May 1986, and divorced three years later.
+They wed in May 1986 and divorced three years later.

 Macpherson began a relationship with financier Arpad Busson in 1996.
 They have two sons.
 The family lived together in London until their separation in July 2005.

 Macpherson subsequently began dating Miami, Florida-based hotel heir and billionaire Jeffrey Soffer, son of Donald Soffer, in early 2009.
-They broke up in March 2012, but reconciled following his injury in a helicopter accident in November 2012.
-They became engaged in March 2013, and married in July 2013 at the Laucala Resort in Fiji.
+They broke up in March 2012 but reconciled following his injury in a helicopter accident in November 2012.
+They became engaged in March 2013 and married in July 2013 at the Laucala Resort in Fiji.

 In 2017, Macpherson and Soffer announced that they were getting a divorce.
-That same year, Macpherson underwent treatment for breast cancer, specifically HER2 positive estrogen receptor positive ductal carcinoma in situ.
-Her doctors recommended a mastectomy, chemotherapy, hormone therapy, and breast reconstruction surgery, but she decided to have a lumpectomy instead of mastectomy, followed by holistic medicine instead of chemotherapy.
+That same year, Macpherson underwent treatment for breast cancer, specifically HER2-positive estrogen receptor-positive ductal carcinoma in situ.
+Her doctors recommended a mastectomy, chemotherapy, hormone therapy, and breast reconstruction surgery, but she decided to have a lumpectomy instead of a mastectomy, followed by holistic medicine instead of chemotherapy.

 From 2017 to 2019, Macpherson dated the British fraudster, anti-vaccine activist and disgraced former physician Andrew Wakefield.